Elope in Madeira with an award-winning photographer and elopement planner

 Since you are thinking about eloping to this subtropical archipelago, it would be a pity to travel there only to exchange your vows.
 This place isn’t called a remote natural gem in vain.
 The towering volcanic rocks, pristine secluded beaches, and leafy vegetation provide plenty of spots and activities you simply need to indulge in.

-Taste the local wine
+Taste the Local Wine

 You cannot say you had a Madeira elopement if you haven’t tried their renowned wine.
 The winemakers use a unique technique, which practically involves overcooking the wine, to ensure that it is impossible to spoil.
 So, after being bottled, Madeira wine can literally last for centuries.
+Some shops offer free tasting tours, but it’s always a good idea to indulge in a more detailed tour, during which you’ll be given the opportunity to taste some of the finest wines of this region.

 Hike to 25 Fontes

+You have probably already become familiar with the fact that this island has countless natural retreats that are simply worth visiting.
+But, since you will be traveling to Madeira for your elopement, I’m going to assume that you simply won’t have the time to see them all.
 But one of the most enchanting sights you and your beloved should not skip is 25 Fontes, which means 25 fountains.
 The trek leading to this sight is the most popular one on the island, allowing you to breathe in the fresh air and walk past many dazzling waterfalls.
 The highlight of the hike is, of course, the 25 fountains, all of which feed a small canal that runs along the trek.

 No Madeira elopement journey will be complete if you don’t have at least one sunset gazing experience during your stay.
 So, although there are plenty of location possibilities to choose from, the top of Pico do Airero certainly gives the most mesmerizing views.
 This mountain is the third-largest peak on the island, and is definitely a place to spend some intimate moments together as you watch the sun paint all the nature in its soft golden light.

-What to wear on your elopement day in Madeira
+What to wear on your Madeira elopement

 As an island with a subtropical climate, it’s easy to assume you should pack lightly for your destination elopement.
 This means that it’s best to choose casual attires and ones that will allow you to move freely.
 In this way, you will prevent over-sweating and reach your desired location hassle-free.